23 Must-Read Books for Downton Abbey Fans

 When Mariette arrives, claiming to be Edgar’s widow and the mother of his child, Rudy urges her to stay in hopes that she’ll shed light on unanswered questions.
 But Mariette’s revelations lead to more questions than answers as suspicions threaten to further divide Rudy’s family.
 Rudy sets out on a quest for the truth that takes him from England to France and beyond.

-Melissa read this book as part of the Decades Reading Challenge.
-She gave it a 4-star rating with the caveat that it is slow in places.
+Melissa read this book as part of the Decades Reading Challenge and gave it a 4-star rating with the caveat that it is slow in places.
 However, each time you think it’s dragging, there will be a sudden twist.
-Those twists continue all the way through the epilogue!
+Those twists continue all the way through, much like enjoying a season of Downton Abbey.

 Gilded Summers book cover